Katō Kiyomasa: Early life

 In 1582, he fought in Hideyoshi's army at the Battle of Yamazaki, and later in 1583 at the Battle of Shizugatake.
 Owing to his achievement in that battle, he became known as one of the Seven Spears of Shizugatake and was rewarded with 3,000 additional koku.

 In 1584, Kiyomasa took part in the Battle of Komaki and Nagakute against the Tokugawa clan.

 When Hideyoshi became the kampaku in the summer of 1585, Kiyomasa received the court title of Kazue no Kami (主計頭, head of the accounting bureau) and junior 5th court rank, lower grade (ju go-i no ge 従五位下).

 In 1587, he fought in the Kyūshū campaign against the Shimazu clan.
-Later, after Higo Province was confiscated from Sassa Narimasa, he was granted 250,000 koku of land in Higo (roughly half of the province), and given Kumamoto Castle as his provincial residence.
+Later, after Higo Province was confiscated from Sassa Narimasa, he was granted 250,000 koku of land in Higo, roughly half of the province, and Kumamoto Castle as his provincial residence.

 Korean campaign

 Kiyomasa was one of the three senior commanders during the Seven-Year (Imjin) War (1592–1598) against the Korean Joseon.
 Together with Konishi Yukinaga, he captured Seoul, Busan and many other cities.
 He defeated the last of the Korean regulars at the Battle of Imjin River and pacified Hamgyong.

 The Korean king Seonjo abandoned Seoul before Kiyomasa's forces.
-Kiyomasa held two Korean princes who had deserted as hostages and used them to force lower-ranking Korean officials to surrender.
+Kiyomasa held two Korean princes who had deserted hostage and used them to force lower-ranking Korean officials to surrender.
 During the war, he apparently hunted tigers for sport, using a yari (spear), and later presented the pelts to Hideyoshi.
-Some versions of the story say he was in fact hunting tigers to catch them alive, in order to bring their meat to Hideyoshi, as he thought it would improve his lord's health, but later, the tigers were killed because of the lack of food for his men.
+Some versions of the story say he was in fact hunting tigers to catch them alive, in order to bring their meat to Hideyoshi, as he thought it would improve his lord's health, but that later on the tigers were killed, because his men were starving.

 Kiyomasa was a renowned castle-builder.
 During the Imjin war he built several strategic Japanese-style castles in the territories he conquered.
-Ulsan castle was one of such fortresses and the site of Kiyomasa's most famous battle — the Siege of Ulsan on December 22, 1597.
+Ulsan castle among them and became the site of Kiyomasa's most famous battle — the Siege of Ulsan on December 22, 1597.
 Kiyomasa led the defense of the castle, successfully holding at bay Chinese general Yang Hao's army, which numbered 60,000.
 He defended the castle until November 23, 1598.
 However, his bravery was not reported to Hideyoshi by his rival and superior Ishida Mitsunari.
 Hideyoshi recalled him to Kyōto.

-As did a number of other daimyōs who participated in the invasion of Korea, he took a group of captive Korean potters back to his fief in Kyūshū.
+Like a number of other daimyōs who participated in the invasion of Korea, he took a group of captive Korean potters back to his fief in Kyūshū.